shahparthiv/rh/readme.md

 ### **Trigger the Workflow**

-Use the following `curl` command to trigger the integration engine:
+Use the following `curl` command to trigger the integration engine.
+It will pick the yml file from resources/rh directory and run the engine.

 ```
 curl http://localhost:8080/runIntegrarion